zepinglee/citeproc-js/ref/citeproc-doc.rst

 __ `Multi-lingual content`_

-Sometimes it might be desired to handle a name written in roman or Cyrillic script as a non-Western name.
+Sometimes it might be desired to handle a Latin or Cyrillic transliteration as if it were a fixed (non-Byzantine) name.
 This behavior can be prompted by including a ``static-ordering`` element in the name array.
 The actual value of the element is irrelevant, so long as it returns true when tested by the Javascript interpreter.

 .. code-block:: js